ddwarabandam/Measles-Investigation-Form-Web-App/README.md

 7. **Important**: Data will be erased if you leave, refresh, or timeout (~15 mins).

 **Summary**
-- Stepwise data collection across:
+- Stepwise data collection across all tabs
 - Case Identification
 - Demographics
 - Clinical Details